infobloxopen/cni-infoblox/README-K8S.md

 --network-view string
 	Infoblox Network View (default "default") --network-container string
-	Subnets will be allocated from this container if subnet is not specified in network config file (default "172.18.0.0/16") --prefix-length integer
+	Subnets will be allocated from this container if subnet is not specified in network config file (default "172.18.0.0/16") .
+To have multiple subnet add comma separated subnet. (ex.
+"192.168.0.0/24,192.169.0.0/24")
+--prefix-length integer
 	The CIDR prefix length when allocating a subnet from Network Container (default 24)
 ```